 A room where kids can play, draw, and do arts and crafts.
 A play area where kids are allowed just to be kids for a while and get a short break from their daily reality of life in a refugee camp.
 Every week we do a special activity day that involves team challenges, football tournaments and treasure hunts.
 In the afternoons, we run, play football and organise Cinema for the kids.

-In 2017, a total of 12 000 participants were registered in our popular English classes.
 There are classes for everyone from beginner up to more complex grammar and conversation classes.
 We teach 230 students throughout a 5 week cycle.
 Here we are always looking for long term volunteers to take the position of English teachers; some of our best teachers come to camp with zero teaching experience!

 The library contains a growing number of international books and literature for all ages; residents can read in the library or check them out to take home.
 The Hope Library, which is the heart of the community centre, is also a social place where residents can relax, socialise or ask for assistance with tasks that require computers or printers.